What Should I Wear? That is the big question when planning your Senior Portrait Session. Not to worry! Here is your Go to Guide for Senior Portraits.

 These sunglasses are actually a vintage pair that I own.

 A quick note: I have been asked if I have a “style closet.”
 While I do have a few items here, I really prefer to photograph my clients with their own clothing and accessories.
+What I do have here is meant to compliment or maybe add a finishing touch to what you bring to your Senior Portrait Session.
 I don’t feel that having your portraits taken with other people’s fashion choices really expresses your individuality, do you?